MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Model-driven app controls deprecation (2023 Release Wave 1)

 With the upcoming 2023 release wave 1 (public preview in February 2023 and GA in April 2023), some older controls for model-driven apps will be deprecated.
-These controls include Auto-Complete Control, Input Mask Control, Multimedia player control, Number Input Control, Option set control, Star rating control.
+These controls include Auto-complete Control, Input mask Control, Multimedia player control, Number input Control, Option set control, Star rating control.

 #### Why is this needed?

--   These controls are outdated and don't conform to our current standards for useability and accessibility.
+-   These controls are outdated and don't conform to our current standards for usability and accessibility.
 -   We will be introducing new controls that will replace these controls.

 #### Impact